astanin/notch/README.md

  * cross-platform (runs on Linux and Windows)

- * reasonably fast (for a CPU-only implementation)
+ * reasonably fast (for a CPU-only implementations, TODO)

  * but not at the cost of algorithms' readability and portability

-This library is named for Notch, a transmembrane protein which acts as a receptor and has a role, amonth other things, in neuronal function and development.
+This library is named after Notch, a transmembrane protein which acts as a receptor and has a role, amonth other things, in neuronal function and development.